AlonsoVallejo/PumpSwitchingCtrl/readme.md

 ## Overview

-Pump Alternator Controller is an embedded project for Arduino Nano designed to manage two pumps for filling a cistern from a well.
+Pump Alternator Controller is an embedded project running on MCU ATMEGA328P designed to manage two pumps for filling a cistern from a well.
 The system alternates between pumps each time the cistern is emptied and refilled, ensuring balanced usage and protection against dry running.
 The project features a user interface with an I2C LCD and push buttons for mode selection and settings.

 ## Features